antonio-petricca/buddy-linux/README.md

 ## Introduction

-This guide will give you a fully detail instructions on how to install linux on a LVM loopback disk booting from a USB drive (grub and boot partition) without have to change your PC internal disk boot sector.
+This guide will give you detailed instructions on how to install linux on a LVM loopback disk booting from a USB drive (grub and boot partition) without have to change your PC internal disk boot sector.